 The trooper shall first notify the State Department of Transportation (DOT) Engineer, if on-site, or the detail foreman and attempt to rectify the potentially hazardous situation.
 If the safety concern cannot be rectified, the trooper shall immediately notify the Noncommissioned Officer of the troop where the detail is located and the appropriate DOT Project Engineer.
 The DOT shall have the authority in determining if the detail will continue.

-What if a trooper receives a call for service while on the detail?
+What if a trooper receives a call for service or must leave for an unscheduled emergency while on the detail?

-If a trooper working a detail becomes aware of any call for service that warrants an immediate response, the assigned trooper shall make every effort to respond to the call.
-If the trooper leaves the assigned detail to respond to a call, he/she shall notify the appropriate dispatch center that he/she is leaving the detail and include where he/she is going.
+If the trooper leaves the assigned detail to respond to a call or unscheduled emergency, he/she shall notify the appropriate dispatch center and the detail desk that he/she is leaving the detail and include where he/she is going.

 What are the performance requirements of troopers assigned to Extra Duty Details?

 - wear the uniform of the day and the issued reflectorized traffic safety vest or appropriate reflectorized inclement weather apparel,